Which Aircraft need to be certified?

 • Step Two: Fill out Form A – Registration, this process applies to both scratch built and ARTF models.

-• Step Three: Once the form has been received, an inspector will be assigned to your project.
-The Large Model Controller will then contact you with your project registration number and advise on things you need t o know that will assist you completing your project.
+• Step Four: The Large Model Controller will asign an Inspector to your project and advise on things you need to know that will assist you completing your project.

 Next steps?